Aman7123/SteamLeaderboards-API/README.md

 ### Running the Project

 Executing the project can be done in two ways, the first is by initializing using Maven which the second produces a traditional Jar file.
+Before attempting to run the program some setup must be done inside of the [src/main/resources/application.properties](src/main/resources/application.properties), you can follow the guides [Database Setup](#Database-Setup), [Steam API Key](#Steam-Connection) and [Security Setup](#Security).

 ### Build with Maven